SW

 State-Specific Notes

 Utah operates its own state UPDES (Utah Pollutant Discharge Elimination System) program, which is the state equivalent of the federal NPDES program.
-Utah's general permit is numbered UTR300000 (not UTR100000 as some sources suggest).
-The tiered permit fee structure based on disturbed acreage is a notable feature.
+The current general permit is UTRC00000 (effective July 1, 2024), replacing the former UTR300000.
+NOI submission now goes through EPA's CDX/NeT CGP portal rather than a state-specific system, though UDEQ's website provides guidance and links.
+The permit fee is $150 per annual NOI submission.
+Utah Code § 19-5-108.3 (enacted via HB 507, effective January 1, 2025) standardized SWPPP review timelines across all MS4s: 14 business days for initial review, 5 business days for re-review after revisions.
 Utah's arid climate creates unique challenges: vegetative stabilization may be difficult to achieve, and UDEQ provides guidance on non-vegetative final stabilization alternatives appropriate for the Great Basin and desert regions.
 Many construction projects in Utah encounter issues with dust control that intersect with stormwater SWPPP requirements.
-The Utah Environmental Portal (UEP) is the state's centralized permitting system.
 Projects near Great Salt Lake, Utah Lake, or sensitive wetlands may face heightened scrutiny.
 Utah's MS4 program is administered primarily through Salt Lake City, Salt Lake County, and other urbanized areas along the Wasatch Front.

 Disclaimer: This information is provided for general reference only and may not reflect the most current regulatory requirements.
 Always consult the UDEQ website and applicable regulations before beginning any construction activity.